 Toronto came close to adding to its lead in the 34th minute when midfielder Amado Guevara collected a pass from striker Chad Barrett at the top of the Dallas penalty area, but Guevara`s long distance effort struck the crossbar.
 The rebound came back out into the middle of the penalty area, but Barrett screwed his effort wide of the mark.

 Dallas outshot Toronto 11-6 in the first half and had several chances to open the scoring with the dangerous strike duo of David Ferreira and Cooper causing fits for the Toronto defense and Frei.

 In the 30th minute Cooper collected a clever flick-on from Ferreira and forced Frei into an acrobatic one-handed save.

 Dax McCarty appeared to have finally broken the ice for Dallas in the 44th minute when his well-placed header had Frei beaten but struck the underside of the Toronto goal and then bounced down on the goal line.

 Several Dallas players appealed to referee Terry Vaughn to allow the goal but the play continued and Toronto went to the locker room with a 1-0 halftime lead.

-The two teams meet again in a rematch next Sunday at Pizza Hut Park in Frisco, Texas.
+The two teams will face each other again next Sunday at Pizza Hut Park in Frisco.

 back to Toronto FC menu